Colt Galant GTO Stories

 Author: “C/G Test Group” (uncredited)

-Summary: Engine enlarged to 2 liters and 125ps, good low- and mid-range torque, easy to use around town, acceleration performance surpasses that of DOHC 1.6-liter MR except at highway speeds.
+Summary: Engine enlarged to 2 liters and 125ps, good low- and mid-range torque, tractable in city driving, acceleration performance surpasses that of DOHC 1.6-liter MR except at high speeds.
 Excellent 5-speed gearbox.
-Fifth gear can be used often, good fuel economy on the highway, average maneuverability despite 5J rims and 185/70R-13 radials, brake force greatly reduced, good seats.
+Fifth gear can be used often, good fuel economy on the highway, average handling despite 5J rims and 185/70R-13 radials, brake pedal effort greatly reduced, excellent seats.